Summary: Life and Business

 One of the things that I run into a lot with business owners is they say, "I don't have any experience leading projects."
 I don't think that that's really true.
 I'm going to challenge that assumption on this show, and here's why.
 Everything that you do in your life is a project.
 Get tips on why you're a pro and how to get started.

 We talk about Taking Aligned Action.
-I created a $47 course to guide you through what that means.
-You can access it on my website.
+I created a $27 course to guide you through strategic alignment.

 [00:00:00] Jen: [00:00:00] Last week we wrapped up a four-part series about goals.
 That's a lot of goals, but I think there was some really good stuff in there.
 What's the important thing about goals?
 Moving them into action.
 We're starting a new series on projects.
 All that and more here on Women Conquer Business.

 Welcome to Women Conquer Business.
 My name is Jen McFarland.
 This podcast is for smart, serious business owners.
 Tired of the senseless chatter about growing a business.
 If you don't want to hear anymore, get rich quick, too good to be true nonsense, you've come to the right place.
 You'll learn why mindset is everything, as well as strategies for sustainable business growth and how to implement it.

 Along with the secrets I learned leading large-scale business projects that also apply to five and six figure businesses.
 Are you ready?
 Let's go forth and conquer.
 [00:01:00]